 Wellness: We offer programmes such as “lunch-and-learns” on nutrition and stress, and even yoga classes.

 Are you looking to gain valuable experience within the film and not-for-profit sector?
 Are you seeking an opportunity to work at a top cultural institution?

-TIFF’s Internship & Co-op Programme gives students, recent graduates, and anyone looking to jump-start their career in the arts-and-culture, not-for-profit sector with opportunities in nearly every department at TIFF.
-Meet and work alongside key decision-makers inside the organization who are advancing TIFF’s mission to transform the way people see the world through film.
+TIFF’s Internship Programme provides students, recent graduates, and anyone looking to jump-start their career in the arts and culture sector with robust educational and professional development opportunities, setting them up for success at TIFF and beyond.
+With opportunities in nearly every department, participants in the programme will meet and work alongside key decision-makers inside the organization who are advancing TIFF’s mission to transform the way people see the world through film.

-Our internships and Co-op placements feature professional development opportunities and training sessions.
-Interns and Co-op students at TIFF also enjoy tickets to all regular programming at TIFF Bell Lightbox.
+Our internships and co-op placements feature individual progress check-ins, informational interviews with TIFF staff where possible, and skills development sessions to further learning and each individual’s understanding of their own career path.
+Interns and co-op students at TIFF also enjoy tickets to all regular programming at TIFF Bell Lightbox.